Skip to main content

 Also known as: slow-pitch field size, diamond dimensions

-Slow-pitch field dimensions define the base-path length (commonly 65 feet, longer than fast-pitch's 60), the pitching distance (typically 50 feet for men's or mixed play, sometimes 46 or 53 depending on division), and the outfield fence distance (often 275 to 300 feet in recreational play), each of which can vary by league and division.
+Slow-pitch field dimensions define the base-path length (commonly 65 feet, longer than fast-pitch's 60).
+A related detail is the pitching distance (typically 50 feet for men's or mixed play, 46 in some youth divisions).
+The outfield fence distance (often 275 to 300 feet in recreational play), each of which can vary by league and division.

 Arriving at an unfamiliar field for a tournament, the coach walks the outfield fence line during warm-ups to confirm the actual distance and check for any ground-rule doubles marked near the wall.